kpzhang/vec2link/datasets/Brightkite/readme.txt

+To combine all sub-checkin files into one checkin file, use the following linux command:

-To obtain one checkin file, do: cat brightkite_totalCheckins.* > brightkite_totalCheckins.txt
+cat brightkite_totalCheckins.* > brightkite_totalCheckins.txt

 The details about this dataset can be found here: http://snap.stanford.edu/data/loc-Brightkite.html